 Requirements for PRCs

-According to our contingency planning rule, an approved primary response contractor must commit to:
+According to our contingency planning rule, an approved primary response contractor must commit to the following:

-- Maintain a list of PRC response equipment on the Western Response Resource List or provide an equivalent electronic equipment list and confirm the accuracy of the list on a quarterly basis.
+- Maintain a list of PRC response equipment on the Worldwide Response Resource List or provide an equivalent electronic equipment list and confirm the accuracy of the list on a quarterly basis

 Our oil spill contingency plan rule requires a 30-day public review and comment period